Yasasrm/Elecron-Desktop-App-Demo/README.md

 # About The Project

-This is a simple Desktopg app build using Electron JS framework.
+This is a simple Desktop app build using Electron JS framework.

 # Built With